Understanding the Body Language of German Shepherds

 Corners of the mouth pulled back – Different than a snarl.
 A dog pulls their mouth back when they feel happy, relaxed and comfortable around you.
 In many ways, this is basically a smile.

 Cocked head and twitching ears – This dog is confused about something and trying to learn.
 Typically, this shows interest but be careful as it may also indicate fear.
-You’ll have to look for additional body language cues in order to determine what the dog feels.
+You’ll have to look for additional body language cues to determine what the dog feels.

 Ears forward – This one is pretty straight-forward.
 The dog is trying to figure out what a sound is or where it’s coming from.